SeasonsComputing/seacom-portfolio/documentation/CONSTITUTION.md

 ## 14. Supersession Notice

-This Constitution supersedes and replaces all prior AI- or collaboration-specific guidance when in conflict.
+This Constitution supersedes and replaces all prior versions, rules or AI prompts.

 All contributors, human or artificial, operate under this Constitution.